-Most Christians see their places of employment as a distraction from doing the “real” work of God: going on a mission trip or even serving more in their local church.
+Some Christians see their places of employment as a distraction from doing the “real” work of God: going on a mission trip or even serving more in their local church.
 However, God places His people at jobs to be a light for Christ.
 Admittedly, this is a challenging task.
 Going on a mission trip gives much more instant gratification.
-The mundane day-to-day of a regular job can seem like there is no fruit.
+The mundane day-to-day of a regular job can seem like there is no fruit, but there are ways you can effectively share your faith at work.

 It is the believer’s priority to understand that God has opened the door at this place of work not only for a paycheck but also to impact the Kingdom.
 A follower of Jesus should always look for opportunities to share their faith at work.
 As they pray and are expectant, these opportunities will arise.